satrop/create-kickstart-kit/template/src/styles/tokens/colors/README.md

 - Color names must match exactly between both files
 - Hex values must match exactly between both files
-- The showcase page will automatically show all colors defined in `_colors-data.ts`
+- The showcase page will automatically show all colors defined in `src/styles/core/_colors-data.ts`
 - CSS utility classes are generated from the Sass file
 - Background and text examples automatically use appropriate shades for contrast
 - Only modify files in the `tokens` folder - files in `core` contain system utilities